 Students can find themselves in trouble with their college or university for a broad range of issues, from criminal conduct (such as underage alcohol possession) to violations of the school’s honor code (including accidental plagiarism).
-The Charlotte juvenile lawyers at Randall & Stump, PLLC have experience in helping students navigate the administrative hearing process and fight against harsh disciplinary measures, such as expulsion or suspension from school.
+The Charlotte juvenile lawyers at Randall & Stump, Criminal Defense Attorneys have experience in helping students navigate the administrative hearing process and fight against harsh disciplinary measures, such as expulsion or suspension from school.

 We also help students navigate both the school disciplinary process and criminal court system when an accusation leads to trouble on both fronts.

 We Represent Students at Charlotte, NC Schools